MousaviLaleh/Election_Analysis/README.md

 ## Election Analysis

 ### Overview of Election Audit
-Analyze and automate the election audit using [Python](https://www.python.org/doc/essays/blurb/).<br/>
+Analyze and automate the election data using [Python](https://www.python.org/doc/essays/blurb/).<br/>

 ### Purpose
 We will have reports for: